Tucker-B/loop_blog/README.md

 This web app is designed to be a basic CRUD blog.

-Caution: It is in Japanese, so you may want to change various parts to suite your own language/needs.
+Caution: It is in Japanese, so you may want to change various parts to suit your own language/needs.

 ### 必要なこと | Requirements